Int to BigInt, Resistance is Futile, Optimizer Statistics, Advanced Query Optimization | Scaling Postgres 153

 Transcript

-[00:03:45] The next piece of content is PostgreSQL Analyze and optimize their statistics.
-Andthis is from CyberTech Postgresql.com and he's talking about statistics and how they are used inregards to completing queries.
-So it goes through the general process of processing SQL in thatit goes through a parser.
-It goes to a traffic cop that sends utility commands this way, but queriesdown to the rewrite system which then prepares the query for the optimizer.
-The optimizerconsults statistics in order to determine the best path for the executor.
-Now, he has an examplehere where he creates a table using Generate series and he uses an explain plan to see whatthe optimizer is planning to do.
-And then he looks --at the PG Stats table, which is actually where these statistics are stored.
-He shows you all thedifferent columns, then he shows an example of what some data looks like and it looks at thesestatistics per column.
-So you're looking at the ID column here and it gives a histogram ofdifferent bounds as well as other information that it uses to determine the best way to approachquerying this column.
-Then you see a name column here and it's storing something a little bitdifferent.
-It doesn't have a histogram a different bounds because pretty much everything is hansin this column.
-So it's presenting it the most column value and their frequency from the statisticsthat it analyzed.
-So if you want to learn more about statistics and how PostgreSQL uses them,you can definitely check out this post.
+Then he looks at the pg_stats table, which is actually where these statistics are stored.
+He shows you all the different columns, then he shows an example of what some data looks like and it looks at these statistics per column.
+So you're looking at the ID column here and it gives a histogram of different bounds as well as other information that it uses to determine the best way to approach querying this column.
+Then you see a name column here and it's storing something a little bit different.
+It doesn't have a histogram with different bounds because pretty much everything is {hans} in this column.
+So it presents the most column value and their frequency from the statistics that it analyzed.
+So if you want to learn more about statistics and how PostgreSQL uses them, you can definitely check out this post.